NCrashed/asteroids-arena/README.md

 ### Zig
 The most stable frame rate.
 Feels like insane upgrade over C in development experience and performance.
 ![C FPS](./zig/asteroids/fps.png)

+### My machine

+It is important that all measurements of performance are done in equal environment.
+So, FPS benchmarks are executed on my personal PC that has:
+* RTX 2080 Ti
+* AMD Ryzen 9 3950X
+* NixOS x86_64
+* SSD
+* 64 GiB RAM